jpdevries/generator-yomonger/README.md

 mkdir custom-theme && cd $_
 ```

-Great.
 We are almost ready to let yomonger do his thing.
 But first, make note of your `manager/templates/custom-theme` directory relative to your build directory.
 It should be `../../../manager/templates/custom-theme`.
 By default yomonger will hop up three directories (you should see him do it to) and then scurry into the `manager/templates` directory looking for a folder with the name of your theme.
 If you want him to go somewhere else, you can tell him so but not until he asks.

 ## Generating a Project